Voivodic/ExSHalos/_sources/Python_API.rst

 Python API
 ==========

-In this section, all functions in the python APi are described.
+In this section, all functions in the python API are described.

 .. toctree::
    :maxdepth: 2